 COFFEE & COMMERCE

 Other restaurants are located throughout Cortlandt Manor, as well.
-The recently-renovated Table 9 serves traditional American food with a relaxing, art deco style, while Julianna's School House's friendly and comfortable atmosphere presents all sorts of delicious foods and drinks.
+The recently-renovated Table 9 serves traditional American food with a relaxing, art deco style.

-Varied recreational activities present themselves in Cortlandt Manor.
-Within the Cortlandt Town Center, you can find a United Artists movie theater, which presents many up-and-coming films.
+Other varied recreational activities present themselves in Cortlandt Manor.
+Within the Cortlandt Town Center, you can find a Regal UA movie theater, which presents many up-and-coming films.
 The Hollow Brook Golf Club offers a world-class golf experience for its members, including catering and event hosting, while The Back Nine Indoor Golf provides a realistic simulated golf experience in addition to food and drink.

 Cortlandt Manor is also home to many historic locations.
 For instance, the Aaron Copland House, the home of the composer Aaron Copland for the last 30 years of his life, is located in Cortlandt Manor and is listed on the National Register of Historic Places.
 Other nearby historic locations include the Van Cortlandt Upper Manor House and the Bear Mountain Bridge Road and Toll House.